zalongboy/test-pages/README.md

 Deployed url: https://zalongboy.github.io/test-pages/

-1. Nest API application repos write the swagger.json files to an S3 bucket
+1. Nest API application repos write the swagger.json files to an S3 bucket (existing pattern)
 2. New clp-docs repo will:

    - Fetch all swagger.json files in this S3 bucketed in application subdirectories, tagged latest